macntech/ghost-marie/README.md

 #### :cookie: Cookies
 If you use cookies in your theme (like with Matomo, theme switcher etc.) you may want to inform your visitors about this.
-MARIE uses the famous cookieconsent JS plugin to manage your cookie banner.
+MARIE uses the famous cookieconsent javascript plugin to manage your cookie banner.
 The banner is enabled by default.
+You can edit the details of the banner by editing the script file:

+:arrow_right: partials/scripts.hbs

 ### :balloon: Specials

 #### :crystal_ball: Comments
-You can activate a comment section based on Utterances.
-Follow their how-to (https://utteranc.es) to setup your GitHub issues for collecting your comments.
-Afterwards configure your site as following:
+You can activate a comment section based on Utterances or Cusdis.
+For Utterances follow their how-to (https://utteranc.es) to setup your GitHub issues for collecting your comments.
+For Cusdis (enabled by default) you need to host your own comment system and connect with your details.
+Afterwards configure the plugin under

+:arrow_right: partials/comments.hbs

 #### :bar_chart: Matomo Tracking